javaee/metro-jax-ws/jaxws-ri/samples/fromwsdl_secure/Readme.txt

       and exception class - AddNumbersFault_Exception

-* To run with Glassfish V2 installed in developer proofile (default).
+* To run with Glassfish V2 installed in developer profile (default).
 -----------------------------------------------------------------------------

 1) set JAXWS_HOME to the JAX-WS installation directory.
    Set JAVA_HOME property.
    Set AS_HOME property

 2) Change domain.name property in etc/deploy-targets.xml to your hostname.

 3) By default https port is configured as 8181 for this sample, which is default https port in Glassfish.
    If it is different from 8181, change the property "https.port" in etc/deploy-targets.xml

 4) This sample uses the default keystore in Glassfish and Glassfish is preconfigured with HTTPS.
 Thre is no extra SSL configuration with Glassfish.

 5) do 'ant clean server", this runs wsimport to compile AddNumbers.wsdl and generate server side artifacts and does the deployment

 6) run "ant client run"
     This creates a client truststore in etc/certs directory  by importing the server certificate and runs wsimport on the published wsdl by the deployed endpoint, by passing "javax.net.ssl.trustStore" and "javax.net.ssl.trustStorePassword" jvmargs.
 It then compiles the generated artifacts and the client application then executes it.

 * To run with Tomcat 5.5 and later.